 All program revisions are action items on the UCC agenda.

-This form should be used when revisions comprise less than 50% of the program requirements.
+This form should be used when revisions comprise less than 50% of the courses required for theprogram.

 Depending on the nature and extent of the proposed revisions, submission of a CPE New Undergraduate Program form may be required.
 Contact the Associate Vice President for Planning and Program Development for guidance.